kubernetes-sigs/kustomize/README.md

 >         └── replica_count.yaml
 > ```

-Store your overlays in your own repository.
-On disk, the overlay can reference a base in a sibling directory.
-This avoids trouble with nesting git repositories.
+Take the work from step (1) above, move it into a `someApp` subdirectory called `base`, then place overlays in a sibling directory.

+An overlay is just another kustomization, refering to the base, and referring to patches to apply to that base.

+This arrangement makes it easy to manage your configuration with `git`.
+The base could have files from an upstream repository managed by someone else.
+The overlays could be in a repository you own.
+Arranging the repo clones as siblings on disk avoids the need for git submodules (though that works fine, if you are a submodule fan).

 Generate YAML with

 ```
-kustomize build ~/yourApp/overlays/production
+kustomize build ~/someApp/overlays/production
 ```

 The YAML can be directly [applied] to a cluster:

 > ```
-> kustomize build ~/yourApp/overlays/production | kubectl apply -f -
+> kustomize build ~/someApp/overlays/production | kubectl apply -f -
 > ```

 ## About